aubymori/EfiGuard/README.md

 ## When setting up EDK2
 1. EfiGuard needs an older EDK2 version.
 Run `git reset --hard 934b7f5a730f69ee59144ffc264347956411c9bf` after cloning EDK2.
 2. The EDK2 repo has submodules!
 They don't mention it in the guide for some reason.
 Run `git submodule update --init --recursive` after cloning the repo and reverting to the older commit.
+3. Go to `%WORKSPACE%\Conf\tools_def.txt`, and replace any instances of the `/GS` flag with `/GS-`.
+Otherwise, you will more than likely get an unresolved external symbol error upon compilation.

 ## Compiling EfiGuardDxe and the loader
 EfiGuard requires EDK2 to build.
 If you don't have EDK2 installed, follow the steps in [Getting Started with EDK2](https://github.com/tianocore/tianocore.github.io/wiki/Getting-Started-with-EDK-II) first as the EDK2 build system is fairly complex to set up.
 This section assumes you have a `workspace` directory that your `WORKSPACE` environment variable points to, with a copy of EDK2 checked out in `workspace/edk2`.
 Supported compilers are MSVC, Clang, GCC and ICC.